 1. Launch your Firestick and scroll to the Home menu.

 2. Scroll to the topmost part of the screen, move the mouse towards the right and select “Settings.”

 The Firestick will reboot itself automatically, and the process usually takes a few minutes.

 5. Turn Off Automatic Updates

 It’s quite possible that some of the apps on your device are running background connections at the same time that you’re busy streaming.
-The more apps you have, the slower your loading speeds will be.
-To fix buffering on Firestick, simply turn off some of the apps from the settings page of the device.
+The more apps you have, Firestick running slow will become become a bigger problem.
+How to fix buffering on Firestick?
+Simply turn off some of the apps from the settings page of the device.

 The first step is to deactivate all automatic app updates:

 3. Make sure the ” Collect App Usage Data” option is on OFF mode.
 If not, click on it and change from ON to OFF.